selectize/selectize.js/docs/usage.md

 	</tr>
 	<tr>
 		<td valign="top"><code>optgroups</code></td>
 		<td valign="top">Option groups that options will be bucketed into.
 If your element is a &lt;select&gt; with &lt;optgroup&gt;s this property gets populated automatically.
-Make sure each object in the array has a property named whatever `optgroupValueField` is set to.</td>
+Make sure each object in the array has a property named whatever <code>optgroupValueField</code> is set to.</td>
 		<td valign="top"><code>array</code></td>
 		<td valign="top"><code>[]</code></td>
 	</tr>